By Barbara Raths, CTP, Senior Vice President, Treasury Management Sales Advisor and International Treasury Specialist at Camden National Bank.

 - Identify financial activities that still need to be done in person.
 Plan to take necessary safety precautions, and remember to communicate with your banker on any accommodations you might need in the months ahead.

 - Capture what you learned during the pandemic to enhance your business’ long term preparedness.
 Did you have access to the information needed to run your operations remotely?
 Could you make and receive payments and make deposits?
 Did you identify activities that were eating up your time or that compromised security?
 Review these findings with your banker to ensure you are taking advantage of best practices and available technology.
+(Related to this, organizations should consider evaluating their environment; they are likely going to be transitioned to a new mode going forward, and they should consider obtaining independent, objective evaluations to assess their security and operational practices.
+Your Banker can recommend resources and vendors.)

 While we all hope for a speedy pandemic recovery, businesses need to be strategic about building resilient financial operations–and financial resiliency involves all areas of the business.
 As bankers, we want to see your business thrive, and we always welcome the opportunity to discuss laying out the groundwork for recovery with you.